erizov/Professor/semester_16/lecture_113_data_lakes_advanced/data_discovery/README.md

 - Understanding of distributed systems concepts
 - Knowledge of system design principles

-## Often Used Together Information

-Data Discovery is employed in combination with:
+## Often Used Together InformatioDatasetata Discovery is employed in combination with:

 - Related advanced algorithms
 - Complementary techniques